idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 policy that is expressed as a collection of parameters and associated values.
 An ingestion policy dictates the runtime behavior of the feed in response to resource bottlenecks and failures.
-AsterixDB provides a list of policy parameters that help customize the system's runtime behavior when handling excess objects.
-AsterixDB provides a set of built-in policies, each constructed by setting appropriate value(s) for the policy parameter(s) from the table below.
+AsterixDB provides a set of policies that help customize the system's runtime behavior when handling excess objects.

-####Policy Parameters
+####Policies

-- *excess.records.spill*: Set to true if objects that cannot be processed by an operator for lack of resources (referred to as excess objects hereafter) should be persisted to the local disk for deferred processing.
-(Default: false)
+- *Spill*: Objects that cannot be processed by an operator for lack of resources (referred to as excess objects hereafter) should be persisted to the local disk for deferred processing.

-- *excess.records.discard*: Set to true if excess objects should be discarded.
-(Default: false)
+- *Discard*: Excess objects should be discarded.

-- *excess.records.throttle*: Set to true if rate of arrival of objects is required to be reduced in an adaptive manner to prevent having any excess objects (Default: false)

-- *excess.records.elastic*: Set to true if the system should attempt to resolve resource bottlenecks by re-structuring and/or rescheduling the feed ingestion pipeline.
-(Default: false)

-- *recover.soft.failure*:  Set to true if the feed must attempt to survive any runtime exception.
-A false value permits an early termination of a feed in such an event.
-(Default: true)

-- *recover.soft.failure*:  Set to true if the feed must attempt to survive a hardware failures (loss of AsterixDB node(s)).
-A false value permits the early termination of a feed in the event of a hardware failure (Default: false)

 Note that the end user may choose to form a custom policy.
 For example, it is possible in AsterixDB to create a custom policy that spills excess